Hey Child (East 17 song): Brian Harvey comments: Media and public fallout

 This was the final single released by the original band members following lead singer Brian Harvey's dismissal on 18 January 1997 during promotion of this single.

 Harvey was sacked from East 17 after making comments in a radio interview that appeared to condone the use of the drug ecstasy, in which he claimed to have taken 12 pills in one night.
 These comments caused an uproar in the press and general public with the matter being raised by Member of Parliament Barry Legg during Prime Minister's Questions.
-The band were subsequently blacklisted from UK radio stations, mainstream youth media, and lost a considerable amount of their young fans in the aftermath of the controversy.
+The band were subsequently blacklisted from UK radio stations where some DJs even smashed the band's CDs on-air in protest.
+The group were also blocked from all mainstream youth media outlets and lost a considerable amount of their young fans in the aftermath of the controversy.

 Tony Mortimer left East 17 several months later after Harvey was allowed to rejoin the group who then re-launched under the rebranded name of E-17.